katshann/citrix-hypervisor-management-api/docs/api-ref-autogen-errors.md

 ### HOST&#95;UNKNOWN&#95;TO&#95;MASTER

-The master says the host is not known to it.
-Perhaps the Host was deleted from the master's database?
-Perhaps the slave is pointing to the wrong master?
+The master says the server is not known to it.
+Is the server in the master's database and pointing to the correct master?
+Are all servers using the same pool secret?

 _Signature:_